Call Now

 Are You Searching for Answers After a Motor Vehicle Accident?

 Sometimes it’s hard to know exactly what happened in the moments before a crash, which is why many people call a personal injury lawyer to conduct a thorough investigation.
-A lawyer can look to see if there are existing class actions or mass torts to join – like the General Motors faulty ignition switch (MDL 2543), Ford Power Switch transmission (MDL 2814), or Toyota unintended acceleration (MDL 2151).
+A lawyer can look to see whether there are existing class actions or mass torts to join – such as the General Motors faulty ignition switch (MDL 2543), Ford Power Switch transmission (MDL 2814), or Toyota unintended acceleration (MDL 2151).

 New class actions are filed all the time.
 A free consultation with an experienced auto defect lawyer will help you explore every avenue for success.